NBIK12007U Thematic Course 1: Ecology and Management of Nature and Semi-Nature Areas

 - Ecological restoration of nature habitats and natural hydrology in landscapes.

-- Conflicts of onterests among users of nature and semi-nature areas.
+- Conflicts of interests among users of nature and semi-nature areas.

-- Ecologically founded management principles of landscapes and nature habitats.
+- Ecological sustainability of management principles of landscapes and nature habitats.

 After completing the course the student must have gained the following knowledge, skills and competencies: